jnuho/docker/docker_k8s.md

 # run with docker
 docker run redis
 # redis-cli cannot connect since redis only running inside container
+# override command also has this problem
 # need to get inside container and run `redis-cli`
 # need to run second command inside a container
+# instead try `docker run -it redis redis-cli`
 redis-cli
 ```